STOP THE DESECRATION

 OF JEWISH GRAVES

 Tens of thousands of Jews are buried in Vilna, including the holy graves of great Torah and Talmudic giants such as the family of the Gaon of Vilna, the "Chayei Adam, the "Beer Hagolah", and many more.
-A project to develop a concert and convention centre with entertainment facilities in the old Jewish cemetery at Piramónt (in the Shnípishok district of Vilna) has been approved by the Lithuanian Government.
+A project to develop a concert and convention centre with entertainment facilities (know as the Vilnius Congress Centre project) in the old Jewish cemetery at Piramónt (in the Shnípishok district of Vilna) has been approved by the Lithuanian Government.
 The plan is a flagrant violation of Jewish custom and halacha (law).
 It has drawn the attention of leading Rabbis and international leaders, including the U.S. Government.
-There can be no construction of a convention centre on the illegally constructed Sports Palace and ZERO USAGE of the grounds, for any purpose other than the cemetery.
+There can be no construction of a convention centre on the illegally constructed Vilnius Concert and Sports Hall and ZERO USAGE of the grounds, for any purpose other than the cemetery.

-"This is a Jewish Cemetery.
-It belongs to the Jewish community.
-It was stolen from the Jewish community by the Nazis, the Russians, and then the Lithuanians, who even after breaking away from the Soviet Union did not have the decency to restore this property to its legitimate owners.
-To destroy this last remnant of Vilna’s Jewish history and culture will stain Lithuania’s reputation forever and place it squarely with the likes of Stalin and Hitler, for whom Jewish life and property were meaningless.
-The Jewish community and proponents of the Save Vilna initiative are fighting to protect the interests of the departed.
-They do not want the Sports Palace.
-They want that the property be returned to the community.
+It was stolen from the Jewish community by the Nazis and then the Russians.
+In accordance with the legal right of ownership, the cemetery should be returned to the legitimate guardians of the deceased and their rightful heirs.
+To destroy this last remnant of Vilna’s Jewish history and culture will be an atrocity and human right violation of the highest order.
+Although the value of property and human rights were meaningless for the likes of Stalin and Hitler, it would be unbecoming for the Lithuanian government to act in a similar fashion.
+The Jewish community, rightful heirs and proponents of the Save Vilna initiative are fighting to protect the interests of the departed.
+They do not want the Vilnius Concert and Sports Hall (also known as the Sports Palace).
+They want that the property be returned to the legitimate guardians and heirs of the deceased.
 The cemetery is their heritage.
-It should be restored to the state and purpose for which it was initially designated"
+It should be restored and allowed to be used for the purpose for which it was initially designated.

 RESTING PLACE TO